Multiple Nodes Installation ¶

 sudo passwd vagrant

-Set password for root
+Set password for root on all guests.

 Enable root ssh logon.

-Update parameter PermitRootLogin
+Update parameter PermitRootLogin from prohibit-password to yes.

 Restart the sshd service.

-Change host name, e.g., ubu1
+Change host name, e.g., ubu1.

-Verify if the hostname is set to expected name, e.g., ubu1
+Verify if the hostname is set to expected name, e.g., ubu1.

-Verify if the hostname is set to expected name, e.g., ubu1
+Verify if the hostname of 127.0.1.1 is set to expected name, e.g., 127.0.1.1 ubu1.
+And add all nodes into the file /etc/hosts.

 Related setting looks like below.

-Create file /etc/netplan/00-installer-config.yaml
+Create file /etc/netplan/01-static-ip.yaml

 network: